buywitheze-droid/sticker-maker/replit.md

   - Added manual position control menu with 4 directional arrows in bottom-left corner for precise design placement
   - Enhanced shape background centering to always appear in center of preview window regardless of zoom level
   - Fixed position control menu functionality with proper handlePositionChange function and offset handling
+  - Enhanced preview centering to always fit shapes properly in view with consistent padding and optimal sizing

 ## Changelog